-You know the new adverts Vevo stick in front of most vids, that annoy the hell out of you while you wait for the main feature?
-Enjoy whatever’s being flogged before this clip, it’s the best thing you’ll see round these parts.
 Two people that are way old enough to know better re-enact their youth in a skate park while a succession of losers fall off their wheels like a particularly tiresome re-enactment of Dogtown and ZZZ Boys.
-Hard to believe this is a new video.
+Hard to believe this is made it passed the censors.

 38 All Saints – ‘Chick Fit’

 As with most pop acts, All Saints signed out with a whimper rather than a bang, as the final drops of anything that might have been special dribbled out of them.
 This swansong to a largely forgettable track about something we can’t remember saw the girls in their JJB finest getting vaguely friendly with some rent-a-crunkers and demolish a cheap drum kit somewhere in the CD:UK studio.
 They had a good innings, and this was them way, way past their prime.